-Although the tests and assessments specifically delineated here are some of the principle ones used in making a determination of brain death, in 2010 the American Academy of Neurology established the most recent comprehensive set of guidelines to aid physicians in declaring brain death.
-As noted, some of the principle ones have been set forth here.
-With that noted, the guidelines contain 25 assessments all together.
+Although the tests and assessments specifically delineated here are some of the principal ones used in making a determination of brain death, in 2010 the American Academy of Neurology established the most recent comprehensive set of guidelines to aid physicians in declaring brain death.
+As noted, some of the principal ones have been set forth here.
+With that noted, the guidelines contain 25 assessments altogether.

 For example, differences exist between hospitals in regard to how many physicians are needed to administer the test, how long to wait between administering tests and removing life support, and even the type of physician deemed qualified to undertake the testing and make a brain death determination.

 A change is being adopted fairly widely when it comes to undertaking the tests for brain death.
 This change is ensuring that family members are present when the tests and assessments for ascertaining brain death are made.

 In recent years, some physicians have recognized what they are calling an erosion of the brain death standard.
 In other words, some challenges are being mounted to using brain death as the absolute determination of the end of life.

 One of the reasons this is occurring is because family members have become more active in care-related determinations for loved ones.
 This includes when it comes to ascertaining whether a person truly meets the definition of death.

 On a related note, there have been cases in which a patient was declared brain dead and the family intervened and refused to disconnect life support.
 After time passed, there is an argument being made in some of these cases that ultimately there developed evidence of brain activity.

 Despite these isolated cases, brain death remains the accepted means by which the end of life is ascertained.
 With that said, challenges to this being the standard are likely to continue in the immediate future.